The graph of implicit edge dependencies for indecomposability and beyond: New indecomposability criteria

 \begin{remark} Note that, for a polytope $\pol$, the flats of $\fw(\pol)$ \textbf{are not} the flats of its associated matroid.

-However, as the graph of any face of $\pol$ is connected, the set of vertices of any face of $\pol$ forms a flat in $\fw[\pol]$.
-In particular, the collection formed by all the facets of $\pol$ is a covering collection of flats for $\fw[\pol]$.
-Furthermore, if $\c C$ is a sub-collection of facets of the $d$-polytope $\pol$ such that each vertex of $\pol$ is contained in at least $d$ facets in $\c C$ that have linearly independent normal vectors, then $\c C$ covers $\fw(\pol)$. \end{remark}
+However, as the graph of any face of $\pol$ is connected, the set of vertices of any face of $\pol$ forms a flat in~$\fw(\pol)$.
+In particular, the collection formed by all the facets of $\pol$ pins each of its vertices.
+Furthermore, if $\c C$ is a sub-collection of facets of the $d$-polytope $\pol$ such that each vertex of $\pol$ is contained in at least $d$ facets in $\c C$ that have linearly independent normal vectors, then $\c C$ pins each of the vertices of $\pol$. \end{remark}

 \begin{lemma} For a deformation $\fw[G]$ of $\fw$, if $F$ is a flat in $\fw$, then $F$ is a flat in $\fw[G]$ with $\di[{\fw[G]}] \subseteq \di$. \end{lemma}